qerberos-code/vizdatasurveychallange/README.md

 Scrollytelling
 --

-Figma, Flourish, highcharts, illustrator, leaflet, looker, Observable, P5/Processing, Svelte, Vega, Vue, WebGL
+# I am very interested in this question: How often do you use each of the following technologies for data visualization?

+I don't know any of those tools: Figma (it's wireframe/ mock UI), Flourish (a website with a lot of data (graph) templates), highcharts, leaflet (interactive with Javascript), looker, Observable, P5/Processing, Svelte (similar to react), Vega, Vue, WebGL

+(you suppose to use some of the tools (like the add-on) together.)

+Thoughts:  We could talk about the trend that evolved over time.

-# I am very interested in this question: Name up to three tools you most enjoy using for data visualization.
+# I am very interested in this question: Name up to three tools you "most enjoy" using for data visualization.

+Thoughts:  Most enjoyable is different from the tools being used.

 Section 5 (Challanges and Changes):

 # I am very interested in this question: How much does each of the following challenges impact your data visualization practice?

-#  I am very interested in this question: How much does each of the following challenges impact your data visualization practice?
+#  I am very interested in this question: What current or recent barriers have you faced in getting into data visualization professionally?

 #  I am very interested in this question: What do you think people you work with just don’t get about the data visualization work that you do?

 Section 6:

+We can consider section 5: the tool, and section 2 the salary

+#Action item:

+#creating a mock up website ( the goal is to show the trends)  Sabari
+#looking into data in section 5: the tool, and section 2 the salary from 2020 to 2023  Angus and Truc

+Day 11: